 - 2. Install the server and cable management arm into the rack.
-For more information, see the installation instructions that ship with the 2U Quick Deploy Rail System. - 3.
+For more information, see the installation instructions that ship with the rack rail system. - 3.
 Connect peripheral devices to the server.
 For information on identifying connectors, see "Rear panel components."